How Fintech Startups Are Redefining Access to Business Capital

 What’s Next for Business Lending

-Green finance is another growing area.
+Green finance is another burgeoning area.
 Fintechs like Clim8 and Green Angel Syndicate offer loans tied to environmental KPIs, rewarding businesses that meet emissions targets or invest in energy efficiency.
 These funds are becoming popular with ESG-conscious startups and public procurement agencies alike.

-Truth: The Is Fintech
+Conclusion: The Is Fintech